 What exactly is Chicken Florentine or Tuscan Salad, anyway?

 Beyond the hype, Tuscany truly has one of the best food reputations in Italy.
 However, even within Tuscany there is a wide variety of local cuisines.
 (Of course, this holds true in all the regions, so we’ll have to do a bit of generalizing.
 Unfortunately.)
-It is outside the scope of this book to discuss all of the subtle nuances, but instead I’ll highlight some of the trends that can be found throughout the various regions, along with a few notable specialties.
+It is outside the scope of this article to discuss all of the subtle nuances, but instead I’ll highlight some of the trends that can be found throughout the various regions, along with a few notable specialties.

 There is a legend that suggests it was the Tuscan-born Caterina de’ Medici who taught the French how to cook—although comparing the two cuisines these days, it seems that the Frenchies were slow on the uptake.
 Tuscan cooking is simple and contains none of the elaborate sauces or complex seasonings found in the kitchens of Paris.